-The Radiography Program understands and accepts the concept of the open-door policy for general admission to Randolph Community College.
-Admission to the college does not, however, guarantee admission to the Radiography Program.
-Admission to the Radiography Program is competitive.
-If you have questions about the admissions process for the Radiography Program, please call the Admissions Office at (336) 633-0224.
+The Radiography program understands and accepts the concept of the open-door policy for general admission to Randolph Community College.
+Admission to the college does not, however, guarantee admission to the Radiography program.
+Admission to the Radiography program is competitive.
+If you have questions about the admissions process for the Radiography program, please call the Admissions Office at (336) 633-0224.

-In addition to the Randolph Community College requirements for admission, the following are minimum requirements for admission to the Radiography Program in fall 2009.
+In addition to the Randolph Community College requirements for admission, the following are minimum requirements for admission to the Radiography program: